 - Duty of care

-- Definitions and symptoms of abuse
+- Definitions and symptoms of abuse, neglect and exploitation

 - Monitoring and record keeping

 - Disclosure and actions following a disclosure (child)

 - Whistle-blowing

 - Disclosure and actions following a disclosure (adult)

 - Safer Recruitment

 4. DUTY OF CARE

 All members of the school community are responsible for safeguarding and protecting the children that attend the School.
 Specifically: